Thomas Ball (artist): Career

 His earliest work was a bust of Jenny Lind, whom he saw on her 1850 tour of the United States.
 Copies of his Lind work and his bust of Daniel Webster sold widely before being widely copied by others.
 His work includes many early cabinet busts of musicians.
 His first statue of a figure was a two-foot high statue of Daniel Webster, on which he worked from photographs and engravings until he managed to see him pass his studio shortly before his death.
+At thirty-five, in 1854, he travelled to Florence to study.

 Musician

-Ball was an accomplished musician and from his teenage years working as a paid singer in Boston churches.
-He performed as an unpaid soloist with the Handel and Haydn Society beginning in 1846 and with that organization sang the title role in the first United States performance of Mendelssohn's Elijah, and the baritone solos in Rossini's Moses in Egypt.
-On a visit to Boston years later he performed the baritone role in Boston's first performance of Beethoven's Ninth Symphony with the Germania Orchestra on April 2, 1853.
+Ball was an accomplished musician from his teenage years, working as a paid singer in Boston churches.
+He performed as an unpaid soloist with the Handel and Haydn Society beginning in 1846 and with that organization, sang the title role in the first United States performance of Mendelssohn's Elijah, and the baritone solos in Rossini's Moses in Egypt.
+On a visit to Boston years later, he performed the baritone role in Boston's first performance of Beethoven's Ninth Symphony with the Germania Orchestra on April 2, 1853.

 Painter

-As commissions started to come in he moved from studio to studio until he settled in a studio in Tremont Row where he remained for twelve years.
-There he painted several religious pictures and a portrait of Cornelia Wells (Walter) Richards, editor of the Boston Evening Transcript.
-He then turned his attention to sculpture.
+As commissions started to come in, he moved from studio to studio until he settled in a studio in Tremont Row in Boston, where he remained for twelve years.
+There, he painted several religious pictures and a portrait of Cornelia Wells (Walter) Richards, editor of the Boston Evening Transcript.
+He then turned his attention back to sculpture.